 Religion and Sustainability by Lucas F. JohnstonSustainability is now key to international and national policy, manufacture and consumption.
 It is also central to many individuals who try to lead environmentally ethical lives.
 Historically, religion has been a significant part of many visions of sustainability.
 Pragmatically, the inclusion of religious values in conservation and development efforts has facilitated relationships between people with different value structures.

-ScopusScopus is a large abstract and citation database of peer-reviewed literature: scientific journals, books and conference proceedings.
-It contains resources in the fields of science, technology, medicine, social sciences, and arts and humanities.
+ScopusThis link opens in a new windowIndex of scientific journals, books and conference proceedings focused on the fields of science, technology, medicine, social sciences, and arts and humanities.